WorldBoxOpenMods/.github/profile/README.md

 ## How To Join in

-Just send an email titled "WorldBoxOpenMods" and with your github username to <wbopenmods@gmail.com>.
+Just send an email titled "WorldBoxOpenMods" and with your github username as content and your mod as attachment to <wbopenmods@gmail.com>.
 Then wait for at most a week.